Saudi Arabia suspends entry for pilgrims over coronavirus - RFI

 Riyadh (AFP)

-Iran has emerged as a major hotspot in the region, where 15 people have succumbed to the disease -- officially known as COVID-19.
+Iran has emerged as a major hotspot in the region, with 19 fatalities from 139 infections -- the highest death toll outside China, where COVID-19 originated.

 The Gulf states of Kuwait and Bahrain have also announced additional cases this week.